An official website of the United States government

 writing is included in both gross and fine manipulation.

-In 2022, gross manipulation was required for 99.9 percent of all civilian workers and fine manipulation was required for 98.7 percent of civilian workers.
+In 2024, gross manipulation was required for greater than 99.5 percent of all civilian workers and fine manipulation was required for greater than 99.5 percent of civilian workers.
+Fine manipulation was required to use a keyboard for 66.3 percent of civilian workers.
 (See Chart A.)

 Included in the gross and fine manipulation requirements is whether jobs require workers to perform these physical demands using one hand or both hands.
 Generally, the sum of performing gross and fine manipulation with one hand and both hands will equal the overall requirement.
-For example, 100 percent of adhesive bonding machine operators and tenders required gross manipulation and all these workers required both hands to perform gross manipulation.
-Fine manipulation was required for 100 percent of adhesive bonding machine operators and tenders with one hand required for 18.5 percent and both hands required for 81.5 percent.
-Sometimes the total does not equal the overall requirement due to rounding or because one or both estimates are not available, which occurs if they do not meet publication criteria or there are no workers with the requirement.
+For example, greater than 99.5 percent of chefs and head cooks required gross manipulation and all these workers required both hands to perform gross manipulation.
+Fine manipulation was required for greater than 99.5 percent of chefs and head cooks with one hand required for 42.1 percent and both hands required for 57.9 percent.
+Sometimes the total does not equal the overall requirement due to rounding, one or both estimates being unavailable, or for estimates published as ranges.
+These situations occur when estimates do not meet publication criteria or there are no workers with the requirement.

 Occupation | Gross manipulation | Fine manipulation | ||||